Caboose and Railroad Shanty

 Railroad Shanty History

-This railroad shanty was origionally known as the State line Station.
-In 1869 the depot was on the west side of Pa Route 14 on the west side of the tracks near a creek.
-The Northern Central Railroad can be seen on this map running through Bradford County.
-Map is from 1895.
+The railroad shanty was oritionally known as the State Line Station.
+In 1869 the depot was on the west side of Pa Route 14 on thw west side of the tracks near a creek.
+They Northern Central Railroac can be seen on this map running through Bradford County, Pennsylvania.
+Map is from 1895

 The Railroad Shanty was donated to the Heritage Village and Farm Museum by Robert and Emelia Tomko.
 The shanty sat vancant on their farm property which was bought in 1967.
 Before they knew the history of the building they used it as a pig pen.